 SIGN UP FOR FREE INSTALLATION TRAINING 801-948-7577.

 Concrete is one of the most popular applications for the ClearZone radiant driveway heating system.
-The heat cable is typically designed to produce a minimum of 30 watts per square foot.
-During installation, the heat cable is secured to the re-mesh with zip ties at intervals of about 8-12 inches.
+The heat cable is typically designed to produce a minimum of 35-37 watts per square foot.
+During installation, the heat cable is laid down and securely fastened to the remesh with plastic zip ties to prevent cable movement.
 Use Mesh-Up® plastic supports to keep the re-mesh and cable from resting on the ground.
 (View the Mesh-Up instructional video.)
 The heat cable should be about 2 inches from the driveway surface.
-The system is easy to customize and can be laid out to heat any size or shape of driveway, sidewalk, pation, parking lot, or even steps.
+The system is easy to customize and can be laid out to heat any size or shape of driveway, sidewalk, patio, parking lot, or even steps.
 Be sure to exercise caution when using shovels and rakes during the concrete pour so that the cable is not damaged.
 The ClearZone system is popular in large commercial snow melting applications as well as for residential heated driveways.
 Once installed, the electric radiant heating system is virtually maintenance free.
 The heated driveway system has no external moving parts and is fully automated, making it an excellent, reliable, long term solution for all snow and ice melting applications.

 The versatile ClearZone radiant heating system can be installed in existing driveways as well as new driveway construction.
 If you are repaving your existing asphalt driveway then you can easily retrofit your driveway with radiant heat.
 The cable is laid over the original layer of asphalt and secured.
 Then new asphalt is hand shoveled onto the existing driveway and cable.
 The ClearZone cable should be embedded in an least 1½-2 inches of asphalt.
 The Warmzone ClearZone system is simple to install and provides reliable, fully-automated performance for heating asphalt driveways.
 Concrete driveways can also be retrofitted by using saw-cut technology.